 In 1973, The Bridge opened a group home on Grove Street in Westborough to provide a "bridge" to the community for boys leaving the Lyman School.
 This residential program was established and operated by a group of Westborough citizens.

 At the same time, another group of concerned clinicians had established an afterschool program for adolescent patients at Worcester State Hospital.
-This group became known as Community Treatment Center (CTC) and was led by Barry Walsh, Ph.D., among others.
+This group became known as Community Treatment Center (CTC) and was led by Dr. Barry Walsh, Ph.D., among others.

 In 1997, CTC and The Bridge merged to become The Bridge of Central Massachusetts.
 In 2003, the Bridge moved its headquarters to Worcester's Tatnuck Neighborhood.
 By 2018, The Bridge had over 50 programs in 17 communities throughout Central Mass, Metro-West and Boston.